Tulsa Home Inspection & Emergencies

 Hot Water Heater

 How's the hot water heater?
 Have you checked the bottom of it lately to see any evidence of rust?
 For many homeowners, this is one of those household items that never gets checked until water is running everywhere.
 The hot water heater should also have a cutoff valve.
 Know how to use it and have your kids try it out too.
+You can get more in-depth water heater information at - How to Choose a Water Heater, According to Science

 A couple of intensive appliances are the dishwasher and washer.
 Keep up with what's happening underneath these appliances.
 Look over the hoses periodically and make sure they are not getting old and about to split open.
 Check for rust in the bottom of the baskets (if you have metal construction).